-The new visa does not does not change Kiwi’s eligibility for RRV, nor does it affect the Special Category Visa that many Kiwis in Australia reside on.
+The new permanent visa does not change Kiwi’s eligibility for RRV, nor does it affect the Special Category Visa that many Kiwis in Australia reside on.
 If you are not eligible for the new permanent visa you can continue to reside on the Special Category Visa.

 Who is eligible?